kevuyt/Ultimate-Goal/README.md

 This Document Will Describe How To Use This API.

-The first step to use the masq api is to configure your robot to match the Tank Drive Class.
+The first step to use the masq api is to configure your robot to match the MasqRobot Class.
 You must have at least two drive motors and an imu or some sort of gyro to use this system effectively.
 First navigate to the tank drive class, Masquerade4997Library --> Library4997 --> MasqRobot --> MasqRobot.
 Open the file and begin to